obsidianmd/obsidian-help/en/Import notes/Import from Microsoft OneNote.md

 ---
 permalink: import/onenote
 ---
 Obsidian allows you to easily migrate your notes from Microsoft OneNote using the [[Importer|Importer plugin]].
+This will convert your OneNote data to durable Markdown files, that you can use with Obsidian and many other apps.

 ## Import your OneNote data into Obsidian